 You should not look for a minimum order quantity yet.

-When I first started, the first thing I would think is: How cheap can I get it for?
-It's selling for this.
-How much profit can I make off of it?
-But NO!
-Trust me on this.
+When I first started, I paid too much attention to how cheap I could get something for.
+I'd compare how much it sold for and calculated how much profit I could make off of it.
+Don't do this!
 The most important thing right now is whether they can build the product for you or not (and if you can trust them).
-After you have a list of them, you can narrow it down.
+After you have a list of various suppliers, you can narrow it down from there.

 - Ready to Ship

-I know it seems great because things are all set, but anyone who clicks on this doesn't understand differentiation.
+I know it seems great, and the process looks streamlined.
+You wouldn't have to send specs and go back and forth with suppliers to perfect a product.
+But anyone who clicks on this doesn't understand differentiation.
 That means they are going to sell products to you exactly as they are.
 Any other Amazon seller can sell the same product.
 Why would anyone buy yours when someone else already has reviews?
 Plus they can undercut your price at any moment.
 You need a uniquely built product that is differentiated from the competition.
 Just One Dime has a whole team that shows you exactly how to do that.

 - Sample Order